 - Map their complete supply chain: Buying companies should proactively map their entire supply chain down to the nth-tier supplier.
 This process can be started by asking their first tier supplier to map its supply chain, and then move downwards with an objective to establish inter-dependencies among suppliers.

 - Establish criticality of suppliers: Once the supply chain has been mapped, buying companies should profile each supplier to establish how critical they are for the operations as well as for the reputation of the company.

 - Assess critical suppliers regularly: The company should conduct a 360-degree assessment of its most critical suppliers, to understand not only the financial health of its suppliers but also uncover market related, regulatory, macroeconomic, environmental, and ethical issues which can put the supplier at risk.

 - Conduct ongoing monitoring of supply chain: In addition to periodic assessment of the critical suppliers, the company should also identify key supply chain risk indicators which should be monitored on an ongoing basis to ensure that the company is able to identify any early warning signals and take corrective action, before the issue snowballs.

 Once the above process is instituted and implemented, buying companies will be able to mitigate any risk emanating from the supply chain.
 At the same time, they will also be able to strengthen their supplier relationships and gain useful strategic information and feedback from its supply chain, which can act as a source of competitive advantage in the long run.

-Sumit Kumar is the Head of Sustainability Research at Pure Research Private Limited, a procurement intelligence firm.
-Sumit helps buying organisations build sustainable supply chains by understanding the sustainability performance of their suppliers, and recommending corrective action based on category specific best practices.
+Pure Research Private Limited, a procurement intelligence firm, helps buying organisations build sustainable supply chains by understanding the sustainability performance of their suppliers, and recommending corrective action based on category specific best practices.